xiangji-ai/xiangji-api/README.md

-# xiangjifanyi-api
+# xiangji-api
-API docs for xiangjifanyi
+API docs for xiangjifanyi.com and xiangji.ai